Skip to content

 Cost Comparison

 Tooth gems are usually pretty affordable.
-Depending on the gem quality and where you go, you're looking at anywhere from $50 to maybe $200 for a single gem.
-Even high-end Swarovski crystals don't break the bank.
+Depending on the gem quality and where you go, you are looking at anywhere from £40 to maybe £150 for a single gem.
+Even high-end Swarovski crystals do not break the bank.

 So if budget is a concern, gems are definitely the more accessible option.
 Grillz are an investment.